 “The Trump administration has spared no time in beginning to implement their agenda; the man has essentially done what he said he would do from the outset of his campaign,” said junior Taylor Ragg.

 The policies concerning the deportation of illegal immigrants and the executive order enacting a travel ban on certain Middle Eastern nations are a large part of the reason why opposers of Trump believe his policies to be focused on white nationalism, as demonstrated with Reynolds’s comments.
 Supporters of Trump view these policies as protective for national security.

 Other issues of discussion were social issues and how people affiliated with the LGBTQ community would be treated under a Trump administration.
+More about this issue has been discussed by Lovegasm.co so be sure to take a look to learn more.
 The reversals of certain Transgender rights were of strong importance to some members of the campus community.

 “I have many strong feelings about the new policies especially related to who I am and what the new regulations will attempt to alter.
 These regulations stretch far beyond the scope of business but definitely affect it.
 Issues such as the travel ban attempts and more recent reversal of Transgender rights are very upsetting to me.
 If anything, these individuals need more, not less support,” said Business Professor Adam Evans.
 “With regard to Transylvania, I will always have a place in my classroom, home, and heart for my students, their friends, and families of all ages, races, genders, national origins, religion, physical or mental disability, medical condition, or sexual orientation.
 I will always strive not to change minds to match my own opinions but to teach my students to be open-minded and to respect one another and to seek truth, own humility and discover wisdom, courage, power.”

 Another student, while he is a supporter of Trump, had an issue with some of these social policies as influenced by Vice President Mike Pence.